‘I Like Movies’ - Review

 The following is a review of the film ‘I Like Movies.’
 For our exclusive interview with the director please click here.

 I met Bill in my junior year of college.
-I was his Resident Assistant (RA), and he was my resident.
-Our connection was immediate, built on late-night talks and shared adventures.
-He saw in me a mentor, someone to offer guidance through school, relationships, and career choices.
-To me, he was a friend and a resident, someone I cared deeply about.
-Bill possessed a magnetic charm, a quick wit, and an uncanny ability to find himself in trouble.
-It was during one of those troubled moments that I first stepped in to help him, guiding him through a difficult time that left him vulnerable and depressed.
+I was his RA.
+He was my resident.
+We connected immediately through late-night talks and shared adventures.
+He saw me as a mentor for school, relationships, and career choices.
+I saw him as a friend I cared about deeply.
+Bill had magnetic charm, quick wit, and found trouble everywhere.
+During one troubled moment, I helped guide him through depression and vulnerability.

-I still haven't fully accepted that I can't keep punishing myself for what happened but I’m almost there.
-I am sure one day I’ll learn to forgive myself, to understand the scope of my responsibility.
-It is a gradual process, one step at a time.
+I haven't fully accepted that I can't keep punishing myself.
+But I'm getting there.
+One day I'll forgive myself and understand my actual responsibility.
+One step at a time.

-Through Lawrence's journey of self-discovery, I saw reflections of my own struggle with guilt and grief.
-Lawrence's reliance on his father's suicide as an excuse to avoid confronting his own fears and shortcomings felt disgustingly familiar.
-It was a wake-up call, reminding me to recognize how I, too, have been using my Bill’s death as a shield, finding excuses to regress and avoid taking responsibility for my own growth.
+Through Lawrence's self-discovery, I saw my own guilt and grief reflected back.
+Lawrence uses his father's suicide to avoid confronting fears and shortcomings.
+That felt disgustingly familiar.
+It woke me up.
+I'd been using Bill's death the same way.
+It was my shield, my excuse to regress, to avoid responsibility for growth.

-I Like Movies will forever hold a special place in my heart.
-Through this film, I am constantly reminded to embrace my own story and stop using death as a shield.
-If even a filmbro like Lawrence can find redemption, maybe I can too.
-Every once in a while I’ll watch a movie that helps me find strength in the shared experiences that connect us all as human beings.
-I Like Movies is one of those.
+I Like Movies lives in my heart permanently.
+This film reminds me to embrace my story and stop using death as armor.
+If a filmbro like Lawrence finds redemption, maybe I can too.
+Sometimes you watch a movie that helps you find strength in shared human experiences.
+I Like Movies does that.

 Previous